fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 The data structure to set the `between` filter is shown below:

 ```
 var dataT= dataStore.getDataTable();
 var filter1 = FusionCharts.DataStore.Operators.between('Sales', 500, 1000);
 var dataT_1=dataT.query(filter1);
 ```

 In the above code:

-* Store the `dataTable` in a variable.

 * `FusionCharts.DataStore.Operators` is the namespace in which `between` filter resides.
 * Apply the filter to the `dataTable`.

 **Between** takes three arguments which are:

 * Column name on which you want to apply the filter
 * To render the chart by values from 500 to 1000, set the value of the second argument to **500** and the third argument to **1000**.

 You can see an example with multiple filters, given below.
-In this example, the filters `equals`, `between`, 'greater or equals`, and `less or equals` have been applied to a `DataTable`, to return results where:
+In this example, the filters `equals`, `between`, 'greaterEquals`, and `lessEquals` have been applied to a `DataTable`, to return results where:

 * The value of `country` equals "USA".